trallard/opendata-airflow-tutorial/docs/source/setup.rst

 can get quite slow when having too many people downloading and installing things at the same time.

-Make sure to follow all the steps as detailed here especially :ref:`attendees` as there are specific details for the EuroScipy setup that needs to be done in advance.
+Make sure to follow all the steps as detailed here.

 Python 3.x
 ++++++++++